spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 The Director of Research & Development is an ancient sentient weapon, who everyone simply calls “The Professor.”
 They date back to around the characters’ time period.
 Over the centuries, they grew tired of mindless combat, became a pacifist, and started studying.
 They grew well-regarded in the science community, and until recently, were quite happy working in the research department as a professor of transdimensional ethics.

-However, The Professor could not ignore the Mad Scientist’s abuses of space-time for long.
+However, The Professor couldn’t ignore the Mad Scientist’s abuses of space-time for long.
 They sparked the mutiny when they convinced the rest of the research team to lock up the Mad Scientist.
 They’ve since been put in charge of #TeamEthics, and have continued to find alarming indications that messing with the timeline could have dire consequences.
 They want to end the gladiator programs, return everyone to their proper timeline, and then start a series of less intrusive historical documentaries using drones.

-The Professor uses the stats for a [**Champion**](https://www.dndbeyond.com/monsters/2560752-champion) but is a pacifist and will not fight under any circumstances.
+The Professor uses the stats for a [**Champion**](https://www.dndbeyond.com/monsters/2560752-champion) but is a pacifist and won’t fight under any circumstances.

 **Personality.** Intelligent, calm, serious.